ricardoaot/favorite-repos/README.md

+# My Favorite Github Repos

+A small app to search repositories through the GitHub API, mark favorites, and add personal notes.
+Built with Next.js, Prisma, React Query, server-side caching, PostgreSQL, and Docker.

-# How start the proyect with docker compose
+## How start the proyect with docker compose

 Navigate to the project root, inside prisma-nextjs-dockerized.

 ```
 make up